Kurt D. Engelhardt: Court of Appeals service

 On September 28, 2017, President Donald Trump announced his intent to nominate Engelhardt to the United States Court of Appeals for the Fifth Circuit, transmitting the nomination to the United States Senate on October 5, 2017.
 He was nominated to the seat being vacated by Judge Edith Brown Clement, who had announced her intention to assume senior status upon the confirmation of her successor.
 The American Bar Association unanimously rated Engelhardt as "Well Qualified", the committee's highest rating.

 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, President Donald Trump announced his intent to renominate Engelhardt to a federal appellate judgeship.
 On January 8, 2018, his renomination to the same seat was sent to the Senate, and a hearing on his nomination before the Senate Judiciary Committee was held on January 10, 2018.
 On February 8, 2018, the Senate Judiciary Committee reported his nomination out of committee by a 15–6 vote.
 On May 7, 2018, the Senate invoked cloture on his nomination by a 64–31 vote.
 On May 9, 2018, his nomination was confirmed by a 62–34 vote.
 He received his judicial commission on May 10, 2018.

+On June 9, 2026, Engelhardt announced that he was taking senior status.